rootsecdev/Microsoft-Blue-Forest/PFSENSE/Readme.md

 ## Configure pfsense VM through web interface

 1. At this point open a web browser window.
-(Do not use IE for this...get real!)
-I prefer doing this with google chrome.
+Google Chrome, Microsoft Edge or Firefox will be fine to use to access.

+2.